andrewsuadnya/PROJECT4-DataEngineering-DigitalSkola/README.md

-# Dockerized ETL Pipeline: MySQL to PostgreSQL
+# 🛠️ ETL Pipeline: MySQL to PostgreSQL using Docker

 ## 📌 Project Overview

 This project involves implementing an ETL (Extract, Transform, Load) pipeline using Docker containers to transfer data from a MySQL database into a PostgreSQL-based Data Warehouse.
-The source data is a CSV file (`global_yotube_stat.csv`) which will be loaded into MySQL and then transferred into PostgreSQL using a Python ETL script.
+The source data is a CSV file (`global_youtube_stat.csv`), which will be loaded into MySQL and then transferred into PostgreSQL using a Python ETL script.

 ---